 Monitor Your Financial Identity by Reviewing Your Credit Report

 One step to ensure that no one has stolen your financial identity or established fraudulent credit in your name is to review your credit report.
-There are three large credit reporting agencies – Experian, TransUnion and Equifax – that receive, store and make information available on the borrowing of most consumers.
+There are three large credit reporting agencies – Experian, TransUnion, and Equifax – that receive, store, and make information available on the borrowing of most consumers.

 The credit agencies receive information when someone applies for credit as well as the payment history on most individual borrowing.
 Lenders can then access that information when they are considering making loans to individuals.
 To ensure that your information is correct and that no one has taken loans in your name, you should know what is in your credit report.

-The Federal Trade Commission established a program with the three credit agencies that enables consumers to receive a copy of their credit reports from each of the three credit agencies once a year.
+The Federal Trade Commission established a program with the three credit agencies that enable consumers to receive a copy of their credit reports from each of the three credit agencies once a year.
 You can request and receive the free reports at the AnnualCreditReport.com website (www.annualcreditreport.com).
 You can also request the reports by phone (1-877-322-8228) and by mail.

 You can also call the credit reporting agencies directly, but there may be a charge.

 Experian – 888/397-3742